webuild-consortium/webuild-github-policies/docs/04-repository-management.md

 ![Co-funded by the European Union](https://github.com/EWC-consortium/ewc-wiki/assets/455274/1ac9b4e3-06b9-4c3c-a2af-ec5fbf584517)

-The WEBUILD project is co-funded by the European Union.
+The WeBuild project is co-funded by the European Union.
 However, the views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.
 Neither the European Union nor the granting authority can be held responsible.

 ## Contact

-For questions and support, please open an issue or contact the maintainers.
+For questions and support, please open an issue in this repository.
 ```

 ---